jdepoix/youtube-transcript-api/README.md

 ```

 ### Using Formatters
 Formatters are meant to be an additional layer of processing of the transcript you pass it.
 The goal is to convert the transcript from its Python data type into a consistent string of a given "format".
-Such as a basic text (`.txt`) or even formats that have a defined specification such as JSON (`.json`), WebVTT format (`.vtt`), Comma-separated format (`.csv`), etc...
+Such as a basic text (`.txt`) or even formats that have a defined specification such as JSON (`.json`), WebVTT (`.vtt`), SRT (`.srt`), Comma-separated format (`.csv`), etc...

 The `formatters` submodule provides a few basic formatters to wrap around you transcript data in cases where you might want to do something such as output a specific format then write that format to a file.
 Maybe to backup/store and run another script against at a later time.